 We will design our scheduler so that every thread can be in the possession of several resources, that is it has potentially several incoming holding edges in the RAG, but has at most one outgoing waiting edge.
 The reason is that when a thread asks for resource that is locked already, then the thread is blocked and cannot ask for another resource.
-Clearly, also every resource can only have at most one outgoing holding edge-indicating that the resource is locked.
+Clearly, also every resource can only have at most one outgoing holding edge indicating that the resource is locked.
 In this way we can always start at a thread waiting for a resource and "chase" outgoing arrows leading to a single root of a tree.

-The use of relations for representing RAGs allows us to conveniently define the notion of the dependants of a thread using the transitive closure operation for relations, written +.
-This gives progress, which in turn needs to wait for th_0 to finish).
+The use of relations for representing RAGs allows us to conveniently define the notion of the dependants of a thread using the transitive closure operation for relations, written $\^+$ .
+This gives dependents we th $\stackrel{def}{=} \{th' \mid (T th', T th) \in (RAG wq)^+\}$

+This definition needs to account for all threads that wait for a thread to release a resource.
+This means we need to include threads that transitively wait for a resource to be released (in the picture above this means the dependants of $th_0$ are $th_1$ and $th_2$ , which wait for resource $cs_1$ , but also $th_3$ , which cannot make any progress unless $th_2$ makes progress, which in turn needs to wait for $th_0$ to finish).
 If there is a circle of dependencies in a RAG, then clearly we have a deadlock.
 Therefore when a thread requests a resource, we must ensure that the resulting RAG is not circular.
 In practice, the programmer has to ensure this.

-$$dependants_raw\ wq\ th \stackrel{def}{=} \{th' \mid (T\ th', T\ th) \in (RAG_raw\ wq)^+\}$$

-This definition needs to account for all threads that wait for a thread to release a resource.
-This means we need to include threads that transitively wait for a resource to be released (in the picture above this means the dependants of th_0 are th_1 and th_2 , which wait for resource cs_1 , but also th_3 , which cannot make any progress unless th_2 makes where the dependants of th are given by the waiting queue function.
+Next we introduce the notion of the current precedence of a thread th in a state s.
+It is defined as where the dependants of th are given by the waiting queue function.
 While the precedence prec of any thread is determined statically (for example when the thread is created), the point of the current precedence is to let the scheduler increase this precedence, if needed according to PIP.
 Therefore the current precedence of th is given as the maximum of the precedence th has in state s and all threads that are dependants of th.
 Since the notion dependants is defined as the transitive closure of all dependent threads, we deal correctly with the problem in the informal algorithm by Sha et al. [23] where a priority of a thread is lowered prematurely.
 We again introduce an abbreviation for current precedeces of a set of threads, written cprecs wq s ths.